bgockeln/forensic-cli-toolkit/README.md

 # Ben's Forensic CLI Toolkit
 ##  This is my toolkit.
 There are many like it, but this one is mine.

+**Disclaimer**: This became a bit too big and complex for me at this point, will continue it later.

 For learning purposes: This project is a work-in-progress forensic **CLI-only** toolkit.
 I decided to try to build this to dive deeper into python and digital forensics.